-A student shall be declared to be eligible for the award of the B.Arch. degree if he/she has
+A student shall be declared to be eligible for the award of the B.Arch. degree if he/she has c) Two Compulsory Educational Tours apart from the site / fieldvisit.

 Registered and successfully completed all the courses and Thesis, Professional Training as per the curriculum.